-Singapore is Australia's largest trade and investment partner in ASEAN and was the sixth largest bilateral trading partner overall in 2020.
+Singapore is Australia's largest trade and investment partner in ASEAN and was the fifth largest bilateral trading partner overall in 2021.
 Australia and Singapore have a bilateral free trade agreement and are both also member countries of the ASEAN-Australia-New Zealand Free Trade Area (AANZFTA) and the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP).

-Australian investment in Singapore softened to $63 billion in 2020 from $84 billion in 2019 (accounting for 2.1% of Australia’s foreign investment portfolio).
-Major businesses invested in Singapore include the four major banks; engineering design and construction firms including Lend Lease Asia Holding and CIMIC Group and logistics groups such as Toll Holdings.
+Australian investment in Singapore softened to a little more than $60 billion in 2020 and 2021 (accounting for 2.1% of Australia’s foreign investment portfolio) after reaching as high as $84 billion in 2019.
+Major businesses invested in Singapore include major Australian banks; engineering design and construction firms including Lend Lease Asia Holding and CIMIC Group and logistics groups such as Toll Holdings.
 BHP Billiton and Rio Tinto are among other Australian corporates that have some business functions based in Singapore.

 In December 2020, the Australia-Singapore Digital Economy Agreement (DEA) came into force.
 The DEA updates the Singapore-Australia Free Trade Agreement to provide increased market access and certainty for exporters in both countries.
 Singapore and Australia agreed to further the bilateral partnership through the $30 million Green Economy Agreement (GEA) in 2021.
 The GEA is expected to facilitate trade and investment specifically in the environmental goods and services sector and build capacities in the two countries to tackle climate change through collaboration on low emissions technologies.